-The principal properties of the Company consist of various oil areas located in the Philippines and in Gabon.
-Petroleum production is on-going in the Etame (Gabon) concession, while the other petroleum concessions in the Philippines are still in the advances exploration stages or pre-development stages.
-The following are a brief description and update on these projects.
+The principal properties of the Company consist of various oil areas located in the Philippines and in Gabon, West Africa.
+Petroleum production is on-going in the Etame (Gabon) concession, while the other petroleum concessions in the Philippines are still in the advanced exploration stages or pre-development stages.
+The following are brief descriptions and updates on these projects.